foorilla/allainews_sources/README.md

 # all AI news (allainews.com) - Sources

-A list of online news & info sources in the AI/ML/Data Science space
+A list of online news & info sources in the AI/ML/Data Science space with their website + RSS feed.

 ## Contents